POVM generated quantum trajectories without stochastic differential equations: Generalized measurements(POVM)

 In this section we introduce the so called {\it Generalized Measurements} also called {\it POVM}(Positive Operator Valued Measurements).
 Though most of this is textbook material these days, it is included to make the discussion self-contained and also to establish notations.
 It should be recalled that in the early days of quantum mechanics, the type of measurements that dominated the discourses were what we now recognize as projective measurements.
 The salient features of such measurements are i) the outcomes are one of the eigenvalues of the measured observable,and,ii) the state of the system after measurement becomes the corresponding eigenstate.
 The latter is also known as the von Neumann {\it state reduction} postulate. von Neumann gave an explicit mathematical model that realises these features though the exact mechanism of state reduction remained nnderstood \cite{vNmathfound}.
 In generalized measuements on the other hand neither of these holds.

-Actually the formalism of generalized measurements covers both von Neumann's projective measurements also called {\it Strong Measurements}, as well as Aharonov's weak measurements as limiting cases.
+Actually the formalism of generalized measurements covers both von Neumann's projective measurements also called {\it Strong Measurements}, as well as Aharonov's weak measurements.
 It should however be appreciated that the basic framework even for these larger class of measurements is essentially the same as von Neumann's model for measurements \cite{vNmathfound}, with many of its foundational difficulties continuing to be unresolved.
+This follows from the Stinespring Dilation Theorem \cite{stinespring1955}, of which the earlier Naimark Extension Theorem \cite{naimark1943} is a special case.
+For proofs and further details, see any standard text on matrix analysis, such as \cite{bhatia1997}.
+Here we present von Neumann's measurement model which illustrates how {\it any} POVM can be realised via a projective measurement on an extended Hilbert space.

 In essence, there are three distinct phases in all such models of quantum measurements:i) initial state preparation for both the quantum {\it system} as well as the {\it probe}.
 In a loose sense the probe can be thought of as the apparatus measuring some observable in the state of the system, but it is better to think of it as an intermediary in the total act of the measurement.
 What should really be thought of as an apparatus, in the sense that Bohr envisioned what apparatuses are, will be commented upon later.
 It is important to keep in mind that not only the system but the probe is also treated quantum mechanically, ii) a {\it measurement interaction} phase which brings the system and probe into interaction described by a {\it Unitary} transformation acting on their joint Hilbert space.
 Often this is confused for the whole measurement.
 This is a purely unitary transformation while the complete measurement is not.
 At the end of this phase the system and probe states are {\it entangled}.
 That is the reason why this phase in itself does not constitute the act of measurement.
 In order for a definite outcome it is essential that the probe and system states are disentangled.
 Finally, iii) the phase where the system and probe get disentangled with a definite measurement outcome.
 Exactly how this last phase comes about is still an outstanding unresolved problem of quantum theory, and forms the crux of the so called {\it Quantum Measurement Problem}.